 Interim 3D Printed Restorations

 In certain circumstances, long-term interim restorations are necessary to improve the smile and establish natural, comfortable function.
 Treatment complexities, specialist care, and cost are all potential reasons to utilize interim restorations.
-With Digital Dentistry, we can design and print long-term and cost-efficient restorations that ensure patients receive optimal care and results they want regardless of their circumstances.
-3D printed solutions are not meant to last forever but can be used as an efficacious “bridge” while waiting for long-term definitive care to be staged over time.
+With Digital Dentistry, we can design and print long-term and cost-efficient restorations.
+Patients receive optimal care and results they want regardless of their circumstances.
+3D printed solutions do not last forever, but they can act as an efficacious “bridge” while waiting for a definitive long-term care plan.